Di-ayy-go/di-ayy-go.github.io/content/_index.md

                   </div>
                 </div>
                 <blockquote>
-                  "Participating in the first Amsterdam Policy Hackathon was an exciting and rewarding experience.
-Even though I did not rely heavily on my technical skills, I actively used reasoning, creativity, and problem-solving throughout the competition."
+                  Participating in the first Amsterdam Policy Hackathon was an exciting and rewarding experience.
+Even though I did not rely heavily on my technical skills, I actively used reasoning, creativity, and problem-solving throughout the competition.”
                   <div class="testimonial-read-more">
                     <a href="/events/2025/" class="read-more-link">
                       <i class="fas fa-arrow-right"></i> Read Matteo's full testimonial